varsha-vishwanath/pwn.college_varsha/PracticingPiping.md

 ### New Learnings
 I learned how tee acts like a T‑junction for pipes: it writes the piped data to one or more files and forwards the same data to the next command.
 I used tee to capture what /challenge/pwn produced (ch_output), discovered the required secret, then re‑ran pwn with the secret and piped it into /challenge/college to get the flag.

+### References
+I had to ask a friend in order to truly understand how tee works.

 ## Process Substitution for Input
 Sometimes you need to compare the output of two commands rather than two files.
 You might think to save each output to a file first: